IKIM-Essen/uncovar/docs/user-guide/configuration.md

 1. [Revelo RNA-Seq library preparation kit](https://lifesciences.tecan.com/revelo-rna-seq-library-prep-kit?p=tab--5)
 1. [EasySeq RC-PCR SARS CoV-2  Whole Genome Sequencing kit](https://www.nimagen.com/shop/products/rc-cov096/easyseq-sars-cov-2-novel-coronavirus-whole-genome-sequencing-kit)

-The `adapters` column in the sample sheet is used to trim the adapters sequences of these kits.
+The `adapters` column in the sample sheet is used to trim the adapter sequences of these kits.
 Revelo adapters are trimmed by specifying `revelo-rna-seq` in the column per sample, while the Nimagen adapters are removed by specifying `nimagen-easy-seq`.
 A short example: